AN/UYK-20

 The AN/UYK-20 Data Processing Set was a ruggedized small computer manufactured by Univac and used by the United States Navy for small and medium-sized shipboard and shore systems built in the 1970s.
 It featured non-volatile magnetic core memory and was housed in a heavy-duty metal cube-shaped box which was designed to fit through a 25-inch circular hatch.

 In 1972, in response to the proliferation of small computer types in the Navy's inventory, the Chief of Naval Material mandated the use of the AN/UYK-20(V) in systems requiring a small digital processor.
 In March 1974 the AN/UYK-20 received service approval and by late 1974 they were in use in the development of tactical systems.

-Programmers and operators colloquially referred to this computer as the "Yuck Twenty."
+Programmers and operators colloquially referred to this computer as the "Yuck Twenty", according to those who worked with it at Sperry-Univac's Technical Services Division in 1976.
+It was to be the control system for a Marine Air Traffic and Landing System (MATCALS) contracted to Sperry-Univac by the Navy at Mare Island, CA.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/UYK-20" designation represents the 20th design of an Army-Navy electronic device for general utility data processing computing equipment.
 The JETDS system also now is used to name all Department of Defense electronic systems.